Pinafore/cl1-hw/project/tryout.md

 2. Do a forced alignment (https://www.eleanorchodroff.com/tutorial/kaldi/forced-alignment.html)
 3. Have the words appear as the words are said

 *NEXT STEPS*: Create a schedule for getting the recordings and improving the experience of those playing the game.
 Focus on questions that will be most challenging for ASR.
+Let people compete against each other while hearing the same question online.

 *KEY RESULTS*: See how much fine tuning on the newly collected data helps full pipeline QA.